GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 # Configure an Ingress Resource

-An Ingress Resource object is a collection of L7 rules for routing inbound traffic to Kubernetes services.
+An Ingress Resource object is a collection of L7 rules for routing inbound traffic to Kubernetes Services.
 Multiple rules can be defined in one Ingress Resource or they can be split up into multiple Ingress Resource manifests.
 The Ingress Resource also determines which controller to utilize to serve traffic.
-This can be set with an annotation, kubernetes.io/ingress.class, in the metadata section of the Ingress Resource.
-For the nginx controller, use the value nginx as shown below:
+This can be set with an annotation, `kubernetes.io/ingress.class`, in the metadata section of the Ingress Resource.
+For the Nginx controller, use the value `nginx` as shown below:

 	 annotations: kubernetes.io/ingress.class: nginx

-On Kubernetes Engine, if no annotation is defined under the metadata, the Ingress Resource uses the GCP GCLB L7 load balancer to serve traffic.
-This method can also be forced by setting the annotation's value to `gce`:
+On Kubernetes Engine, if no annotation is defined under the metadata section, the Ingress Resource uses the GCP GCLB L7 load balancer to serve traffic.
+This method can also be forced by setting the annotation's value to `gce`as shown below:

 	annotations: kubernetes.io/ingress.class: gce

-You can verify the annotation by viewing the ingress-resource.yaml file and check the annotations under the metadata section as shown below:
+You can verify the annotation by viewing the _ingress-resource.yaml_ file and check the annotations under the metadata section as shown below:

 	cat ingress-resource.yaml